afisher88/react-slide-over/README.md

 1. Make sure you have Node installed (>= 8.9.2)
 2. Clone the repository
 3. Run `npm install`
-4. To start the app run `npm start`.
+4. To start the app run `npm dev`.
 This will run webpack-dev-server and webpack --watch and the project will be available at http://localhost:8080/ (hot reloading is enabled)